ktangsali/physicsnemo-sym/docs/index.rst

 ********************************************
-NVIDIA Modulus Sym (Latest Release)
+NVIDIA PhysicsNeMo Sym (Latest Release)
 ********************************************
 ..
    TODO: add conf.py and root_doc

-NVIDIA Modulus Sym is a deep learning framework that blends the power of physics and partial differential equations (PDEs) with AI to build more robust models for better analysis.
+NVIDIA PhysicsNeMo Sym is a deep learning framework that blends the power of physics and partial differential equations (PDEs) with AI to build more robust models for better analysis.